 What are the criteria for being admitted into your program?

 There are no specific criteria.
 There are no cutoff points for GPA or GRE scores.
 The admissions committees (different in each area) look at all of an applicant's qualifications, including GPA, GRE scores, letters of recommendation, statement of purpose, personal statement, previous research experience, professional experience, volunteer experience, and other criteria.
 The way in which this information is weighted varies from area-to-area, from year-to-year, and from admissions committee to admissions committee.
 There are always applicants who, undoubtedly, could perform well in a graduate program who may be turned away because we have too many applicants for too few spots.

 Transcripts: What do I need to Provide?

-Official ones must be uploaded into the application.
+Official transcripts must be uploaded into the application.

 *There is a 2 minute instructional video at that part of the application and on the Rackham Website

-Official ones must ALSO be sent directly to Rackham Graduate School
+Official transcripts must ALSO be sent directly to Rackham Graduate School

-Students who want to verify if their Transcripts, GRE, or Rec letters have been received:
+Can you verify if my Transcripts, GRE, or Rec letters have been received?

 I will not have a "Complete" Transcript by the Deadline